 1. Length of ownership

 How long have you owned the property?
-July 1972
+48 years

 2. Council tax

 Which Council Tax band is your property in?
 (Please circle)

 A B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?

 (Please tick all that apply)

-● Garage ✓
+Garage

 Allocated parking space

 • Driveway

 Shared parking

-On street
+● On street

 Resident permit

 Metered parking

-Other (please specify):
+Other (please specify): parking is available across the street in a car park

 4. Conservation area

 Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Yes / No / Don't know